emrekuru2/NSC/README.md

 ### Local Development
 If a developer would like to work on the project locally, this will require an apache tool such as MAMP.
 This allows the developer to have their PHP requests served.
 Once MAMP has been downloaded and installed you will need to open the preferences tab and navigate to the web server tab, and set the `Document Root` to the client directory.
 You will also need to open the MAMP phpMyAdmin and run the SQL files that are located in the `db/Dump Files`, this will ensure that you have the tables setup, and temporary data to test and develop the site with.

+### Userrole Development- Shreya
+I have added new userroles inside the brandon_database nsca_roletypes table They are as follows:
+(RoleID, Name, Description)
+(1, 'Guest User', 'Guest User'),
+(2, 'Umpire','Umpire'),
+(3, 'Player','Player'),
+(4, 'Admin','Admin'),
+(5, 'Coach','Coach').

+When you are testing portion of the website that require different types of users such as access to different things depending on different user roles, please clone these changes from userroledevelop branch.

+**ADDING THESE CHANGES IS CRUCIAL TO FUNCTIONING WEBSITE**